django-cms/django-cms/docs/getting_started/tutorial/templates.rst

         {% show_menu 0 100 100 100 %}
     </ul>

-You should definitely check out the CMS' documentation on :doc:`navigation`.
+You should definitely check out the CMS' documentation on :doc:`../resources/navigation`.

 In the next step we're going to talk about :doc:`plugins`.